Pilatus PC-24: Orders and deliveries

 It will replace a midsize Hawker 800XP operated in Western Australia since 2009, a gravel kit will be available by the end of the year, and Pilatus is working on operating on narrow runways, from 23 to 18 m.

 By May 2019, Pilatus had sold 30 units and reopened the PC-24 orderbook at the EBACE show, with about 80 delivery positions made available at a price of $10.7 million each, for late 2020 and 2021 deliveries.
 Of these new positions half were sold within days.
 The PC-24 had been granted European and US steep approach certification, including for London City airport's 5.5° approach and short runway, plus dirt and gravel runway operations.
 Rough-field certification was approved for grass, wet earth and snow operations in late January 2020.

 The 50th was delivered by October 2019, and the 100th by January 2021.

-In 2022, its equipped price was $M.
+In 2023, its equipped price was $M.

 Design

+Market

 The PC-24 is the company's first jet-powered aircraft.
 Several competing business aircraft were identified early on, including Embraer's Phenom 300 and Cessna's Citation CJ4.

+Airframe

 It is a low-wing cantilever cabin monoplane powered by two Williams FJ44-4A turbofans, each mounted in a nacelle on the side of the rear fuselage.
 It has a T-tail and a retractable tricycle landing gear.

 The aircraft is designed to operate from short and rough airstrips and incorporates an advanced wing design, with a large double-slotted flap system to achieve the necessary performance, having a stall speed of only 81 knots at the maximum landing weight.

 The long-stroke trailing link landing gear smooths out uneven surfaces, the dual-wheel main wheels have 70 psi of pressure to prevent sinking in soft surfaces, and the wing flaps have a replaceable, abradable surface and shields the high mounted engines from loose debris.

+Cabin

 The cabin has room for ten passengers in the cabin and one or two pilots.
 The cabin has three exits, a passenger door on the left-hand side near the front, overwing emergency exits on each side of the aircraft, and a cargo door on the left-hand side at the rear.
 Pilatus claims the PC-24 is the first business jet to be fitted with this standard pallet-sized cargo door.

-The interior color schemes of the PC-24 have been designed by BMW Designworks; interiors for the Americas are to be completed at a facility in Broomfield, Colorado, which will be expanded by 50% to cope with the extra demand.
+The interior colour schemes of the PC-24 have been designed by BMW Designworks; interiors for the Americas are to be completed at a facility in Broomfield, Colorado, which will be expanded by 50% to cope with the extra demand.

+Cockpit

 Pilatus and Honeywell cooperatively designed the Advanced Cockpit Environment for the type.
 This is intended to reduce pilot workload and allows the PC-24 to be single-pilot certified.
 The avionics system is based on Honeywell Primus Epic 2.